 Another key storage piece to consider is a chest of drawers that will not only complement your bedroom furniture design but also provide functionality.
 Look for a well-proportioned piece that offers around five good-sized drawers without overtaking your bedroom.

 6. Keep your bedside tidy with a bedside table

 Tidy bedside, tidy mind.
 Keep yours in order with our contained and compact Brindle bedside table.
 There’s enough surface to adorn with a lovely lamp and an assortment of accessories, while providing you with a surprising amount of drawer space.

 7. Use overhead space

 Your walls tend to be the most unused space in your bedroom, particularly over the bed; in a smaller bedroom, it’s key you make the best use of it.
 For example, you can line shelves around the circumference of your bedroom, stretching over your headboard and above your door.

 This is another great place to store softer items like bed sheets, or summer clothes that you only need once a year.

-Double up the Kemble blanket box as a comfy seat for a truly homely atmosphere.
+Pop a blanket box at the foot of your bed for extra storage.
 Sneakily burrow away all your spare bedding and winter blankets inside, at the same time making a lovely place to sit and gaze out of the window for a moment’s peace.